wilsonwang371/JetsonTX2ForDeeplearning/README.md

 # JetsonTX2ForDeeplearning
-Setting up Jetson TX2 with OpenCV Tensorflow &amp; Keras for deep learning
+Setting up Jetson TX2 with OpenCV Tensorflow &amp; Keras for deep learning.
+I have tried a lot of online tutorials about setting up Jetson TX2.
+However, not all of them works.
+The reason is due to some of them are outdated and the libraries provided by Nvidia got upgraded.
+This is what I found at least working for now.

+Note: If there is any library update and for some reason, any of them is not working, let me know and I will try to update the code.

 ## OpenCV